crapher/pyhomebroker/README.md

 ## Quick Start

-Pyhomebroker has two modules, the online module and the history module.
+Pyhomebroker has three modules, the online module, the history module, and the orders module.

 ### Online Module